 Stretching will be important, too.
 Help your child stretch out his or her calves and Achilles tendons.
 Ice the back of the foot when it’s uncomfortable.
 We might recommend child-safe anti-inflammatory medication if the pain is significant.
 If none of this seems to help, your child may need to have his or her foot immobilized for a short period of time.

 Sever’s disease is a fairly common problem that can keep your active child watching from the sidelines for a while.
 Rather than waiting for him or her to outgrow the problem, though, let Carolina Podiatry Group help you treat, or even prevent, the pain.
 Contact our South Carolina offices for an appointment.
-You can use the website or call directly—(803) 548-FEET for Fort Mill, or (803) 285-1411 for Lancaster.
+You can use the website or call directly—(803) 548-FEET for Indian Land, or (803) 285-1411 for Lancaster.